Samsung/LPVS/README.md

 The frontend of the _LPVS_ project is implemented using React.
 The corresponding code can be found in the `frontend` folder.
 For detailed information about the frontend, please refer to the [Frontend README](frontend/README.md).

+To ensure compatibility between the LPVS frontend and backend, it's important to build the backend with the _"web"_ profile.

 ---

 ## License